-The Nevada State Office of Vital Statistics also has marriage and divorce records from 1968 to the present.
-Divorces are civil court actions and from 1862 to the present are kept in the office of the County Clerk for each county.
+Marriage certificates are filed with the County Recorder in the county where the marriage license was issued, not where the marriage took place.
+Divorces are civil court actions and are kept in the office of the County Clerk for each county.
 Civil court cases are filed by case number and indexed by plaintiff and defendant.
-Marriage certificates are filed with the County Recorder in the county where the marriage license was issued, not where the marriage took place.
 For up-to-date listings of County Officials, check out the Nevada Association of Counties website.

 Candidates for state political offices have to file campaign disclosure statements for contributions and expenditures in the Secretary of State's Election Division.
 The records are kept there for two general elections and transferred to the State Archives.
 They are filed by title of the elected office and because of the demand for this information, Archives staff created a name index to these records.
 The records begin in 1896 and are scattered until 1950.
 The most complete files begin in 1976 and continue through 1998.
 There is an eight year delay in receiving reports from the office of the Secretary of State.
 The forms for 1998 to the present are available on the Secretary of State's Election Center webpage.

 There are no records of the CCC in the Nevada State Archives.
 The CCC was a federal program and the records are at the National Archives.
 They are in Record Group 35 "Records of the Civilian Conservation Corps."
 The records are arranged by state and camp number.
 Here is a guide to the records is available online.

 PO Box 38757